 - In autumn in good weather – once a decade.

 The need for urgent watering can be “prompted” by the grass itself.
-With a lack of moisture, it wilts, recovers poorly after priming, and becomes brown or yellowish in color.
+With a lack of moisture, it wilts, recovers poorly after priming, and becomes brown or yellowish.
 Of course, the appearance of such symptoms is better to prevent, and with experience you learn to determine how often you need to water the lawn and how much water to use.

 Lawn watering methods